-The Department of Veterans Affairs guaranteed nearly 630,000 loans in 2013, setting an all-time high.
+The Department of Veterans Affairs guaranteed more than 707,000 loans in fiscal year 2016, setting an all-time high.

 The VA Loan program is the most powerful home loan program on the market for many veterans, service members and military families.
 These flexible, government-backed loans come with significant benefits that open the doors of homeownership to veterans who might otherwise struggle to obtain financing.

 VA loans require no down payment or private mortgage insurance.
 They feature competitive rates and terms and allow qualified borrowers to purchase a home with little to no money out of pocket.

 The increasing popularity has stemmed from the loan program's signature benefits, which include:

 Saving money and building credit can be difficult for service members who are constantly on the move.
 With the VA Loan, qualified borrowers can finance 100 percent of the home's value without putting down a dime.
 Take a look at the chart below to see how much you can save through the no-money-down benefit of the VA Loan.